What is rawhide?

 When removing the skin, the cutting must be carried out in such a way that the tanner can produce a hide as large as possible.
 Associations of the Leather Industry try to teach the slaughterers the optimal cutting of cattle through posters.
 But there is often a mistake in cutting, because the cutting of the skin is mainly performed by unskilled hands.
 Meanwhile this process is increasingly being carried out by "withdrawal machines", which make it possible to subtract the skin as a whole from the animal.
 The results are then practically cut and defect-free hides.

 Rawhides are sold by dealers.
 At the trading and auction sites, the raw material is then assembled into lots of similar hides and skins.
 Rawhides for furniture leather are calculated in Germany per kilo.
 According to a tannery for high-quality furniture leather, the price per kilo of raw skin amounted to approx. 3 € in 2015.
+However, larger tanneries also buy directly from slaughterhouses and process the raw material fresh without intermediate preservation.

 Video about the leather production